Mus'ab ibn al-Zubayr: Political career and governorship of Iraq

-After the death of the Umayyad caliph Yazid in November 683, Mus'ab's older half-brother Abd Allah ibn al-Zubayr was recognized as caliph in most of the Caliphate except for parts of Syria, where the Umayyad Mu'awiya II, and shortly afterwards Marwan ibn al-Hakam, held power.
-Mus'ab commanded an expedition against Umayyad-held Palestine in 684/685.
+After the death of the Umayyad caliph Yazid in November 683, Mus'ab's older half-brother Abd Allah ibn al-Zubayr was recognized as caliph in most of the Caliphate except for parts of Syria, where Mu'awiya II, and shortly afterwards Marwan ibn al-Hakam, held power for the Umayyads.
+Mus'ab commanded an expedition against Umayyad controlled Palestine in 684/685.
 It was repulsed by the Umayyad prince Amr ibn Sa'id al-Ashdaq.
 Mus'ab was later appointed as governor of Medina.
 In 685, the pro-Alid revolutionary Mukhtar al-Thaqafi seized Kufa after expelling its Zubayrid governor.
 As a result, Zubayrid authority in Iraq was restricted to Basra and its surroundings.
 At the same time, Kharijite raids in eastern Iraq intensified.
 To recover Kufa from Mukhtar and defeat the Kharijites, Ibn al-Zubayr appointed Mus'ab governor of Basra in 686.
 In his inaugural sermon in the mosque he declared: "People of al-Basrah, I have been told that you nickname your commanders.
 I have named myself 'al-Jazzir' (the Slaughterer)."

 The Kharijites were a group of ultra-pious secessionists, the most extremists of whom were given to excessive use of arms against those who disagreed with their doctrine.
 They emerged during the First Fitna from the Kufan pietists in the army of Caliph Ali (r.
 656–661).
 They waged war against the governments of Ali and later the Umayyads and Zubayrids, all of whom they viewed as illegitimate rulers.
 By the time of the Second Fitna, the Iraqi garrison town of Basra had become an epicenter of the Kharijite faction of the Azariqa.
 Expelled by Zubayrid armies, they fled to the eastern provinces of Fars and Kirman, both dependencies of Basra, frequently raiding the city and its suburbs.
 Mus'ab sent his most experienced commander, Muhallab ibn Abi Sufra, against them to recover the provinces.
 Although Muhallab was able to prevent Azariqa raids against Basra, his war lasted years, draining Zubayrid resources.
 Mus'ab also sent armies against the Najdat Kharijites, who controlled Bahrayn, but the campaigns ended in failure.

 In Iraq, Mus'ab built a dyke to prevent the flooding of its marshlands, but appropriated the lands thus acquired for himself.